-In the first half of this series we focused on discussing the harm that parasite can cause your chickens.
-We won’t repeat this information again; however just remember the key takeaway: prevention is far better than curing.
+In the first half of this series, we focused on discussing the harm that parasites can cause your chickens.
+We won’t repeat this information again; however just remember the key takeaway: prevention is far better than cure.

 Chickens that roam outside are unfortunately the most likely bird to catch a form of worms.

 There are two methods by which a bird can become infected – direct and indirect.